vermaaarti/Performance-Planning-Application/README.md

 How It Works :

 In performance Planning Application, there are multiple roles.
-First role is "Admin", Admin can see all employees data, Second Role in "Planner", Planner can see only the employees for whom he is planner and the Third role is "Approver", Approver can see the employees for whom he is approver.
+First role is "Admin", Admin can see all employees data, Second Role is "Planner", Planner can see only the employees for whom he is a planner and the Third role is "Approver", Approver can see the employees for whom he is an approver.
+There are two approvers in the application.
+And based on their level of approval, they can approve or send-back(reject) the employees.
+If the employees are send-back, we will have to again plan the employees, else if approver approves, employees planning and approval process gets completed.

-The first step is login, based on login employee data gets printed in the screen and based on admin/planner/approver, you can see different button to perform various operations.
+In this application, the first step is login, based on login employee data gets printed on the screen and based on admin/planner/approver, you can see different button to perform various operations.

 Authentication : Azure AD Authentication